particle-iot/docs/src/content/reference/device-os/firmware.md

 ### Advanced

 For more advanced date parsing, formatting, normalization and manipulation functions, use the C standard library time functions like `mktime`.
-See the [note about the standard library on the {{device}}](#other-functions) and the [description of the C standard libray time functions](https://en.wikipedia.org/wiki/C_date_and_time_functions).
+See the [note about the standard library on the {{device}}](#other-functions) and the [description of the C standard library time functions](https://en.wikipedia.org/wiki/C_date_and_time_functions).

 {{#if has-interrupts}}